Immunisation Program Evaluations

 - Evaluation of the Hepatitis A immunisation program for Aboriginal and Torres Strait Islander Children in the Northern Territory, Queensland, South Australia and Western Australia – completed in 2015 [Final report] [Related paper]

 - Evaluation of the introduction of measles-mumps-rubella-varicella (MMRV) vaccine on the National Immunisation Program – completed in 2016

 - Evaluation of the introduction of the Haemophilus influenzae type b-meningococcal C (HibMenC) vaccine on the National Immunisation Program – completed in 2016

-- Evaluation of the Influenza Immunisation Program for Aboriginal and Torres Strait Islander Children aged 6 months to <5 years – in progress
+- Evaluation of the Influenza Immunisation Program for Aboriginal and Torres Strait Islander Children aged 6 months to <5 years – completed in 2018 [Final report]

 Other Immunisation Program evaluations conducted by NCIRS